JonJae/Classification_CampaignSuccess/README.md

 ## Models

-his project focuses on the **F1-Score** as target metric.
+This project focuses on the **F1-Score** as target metric.
 Evaluated Models and their F1 Score:

 - **Random Forrest**: 0.812
 - **XGBoost**: 0.787